Grisshink/scrap/README.md

 To build and run Scrap on Windows you need to have [mingw-w64](https://www.mingw-w64.org/) installed.
 The most recommended way to use it is through [MSYS2](https://www.msys2.org/).
-Scrap expects `libraylib.a` file to be located in `raylib/lib/` folder and its headers in `raylib/include` folder.
 After that, just run following commands:

 ```bash